jtgi/DRIP20/README.md

 This is an lightweight ERC20 implementation that supports token dripping(streaming).
 Rather than wallets `claiming` tokens, tokens will `drip` into desired wallets at an emission rate accrued per block.

+TLDR; Calculates a wallet's balance based on emission rate and the block num a wallet starts accruing at.
+Token balances of accuring wallets will increase every block.

 I foresee this being the most useful in games and certain NFT projects.

 ## Contracts